-1. A method of instructing employees and occupants in the meaning execution of "Drop, Cover and Hold," which is the correct action to take during an earthquake to avoid injury, shall be identified.

-2. A person or team shall be designated to assess the condition of the building after an earthquake, to determine if an evacuation is necessary or recommended.
-This decision shall be based upon structural integrity of the building, the condition of evacuation routes and assessment of hazards that occupants might encounter as they leave the building.

-3. A method of instructing employees and occupants as to the hazards they may encounter on the building exterior as a result of an earthquake shall be identified.

-4. The preferred and any alternative means of evacuation and of the communication of this decision to the employees and occupants of the building shall be identified.

-5. Primary and secondary evacuation routes shall be identified from all areas of the building.

-6. A location a safe distance from any buildings shall be designated as the meeting area for building employees and occupants.

-7. A method of accounting for all persons shall be established in the plan.
+- 1. A method of instructing employees and occupants in the meaning execution of "Drop, Cover and Hold," which is the correct action to take during an earthquake to avoid injury, shall be identified. - 2.
+A person or team shall be designated to assess the condition of the building after an earthquake, to determine if an evacuation is necessary or recommended.
+This decision shall be based upon structural integrity of the building, the condition of evacuation routes and assessment of hazards that occupants might encounter as they leave the building. - 3.
+A method of instructing employees and occupants as to the hazards they may encounter on the building exterior as a result of an earthquake shall be identified. - 4.
+The preferred and any alternative means of evacuation and of the communication of this decision to the employees and occupants of the building shall be identified. - 5.
+Primary and secondary evacuation routes shall be identified from all areas of the building. - 6.
+A location a safe distance from any buildings shall be designated as the meeting area for building employees and occupants. - 7.
+A method of accounting for all persons shall be established in the plan.

-404.3 Maintenance.

-Fire safety, evacuation, lockdown, and earthquake emergency plans shall be reviewed or updated annually or as necessitated by changes in staff assignments, occupancy or the physical arrangement of the building.

-404.4 Availability.

-Fire safety, evacuation, lockdown, and earthquake emergency plans shall be available in the workplace for reference and review by employees, and copies shall be furnished to the fire code official for review on request.

-404.4.1 Distribution.

-The fire safety, evacuation, lockdown, and earthquake emergency plans shall be distributed to the tenants and building service employees by the owner or owner's agent.
-Tenants shall distribute to their employees applicable parts of the fire safety, lockdown, and earthquake emergency plan affecting the employees' actions in the event of a fire or other emergency.

-(Ord.
-28957 Ex.
-A; passed Mar.
-5, 2024: repealed and reenacted by Ord.
+(Repealed and reenacted by Ord.
 28364 Ex.
 A; passed Jun.
 14, 2016)